weinimo/create-devstack-vm/README.rst

 Create Devstack VM
 ==================

-This repository contains two Ansible playbooks for automating the creation of VMs that run devstack.
+This repository contains two Ansible roles for automating the creation of VMs that run devstack.
 Simply run the ``setup_vm.sh`` script with the desired name of the VM as an argument, like for example ``./setup_vm.sh c9s-debug``.
 Then, Ansible will ask you to enter the sudo password for the local host.